ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 54-Notes.md

 [13:27] - **Dodger**

 We haven't started that process yet because we want to be able to demo something before we start talking to folks.
-But yes, it's still very much on the cards and we'll probably at Zcon4, have a little bit of time anyway set aside to talk about what the roadmap towards getting Frost integrated into Zcash wallets might look like.
+But yes, it's still very much on the cards and we'll probably at Zcon4, have a little bit of time anyway set aside to talk about what the roadmap towards getting FROST integrated into Zcash wallets might look like.

 [14:05] - **Adi**